 If you notice any weird noises or clunks while driving your car, it may be a sign that your shocks need replacing.
-Your car’s shocks longevity depends on how you use your vehicle.
+Your car shocks lifespan depends on how you use your vehicle.
 Are you using your vehicle mostly for the highway?
 Do you usually take it off-roading?

 How long do shocks last?- Expert car mechanics usually estimate the service life of car shocks to be around 50,000 to 100,000 miles.
 Car shocks typically don’t need to be replaced at this mileage.
 It depends on how you’ve taken care of your vehicle.
-If your suspension system isn’t showing any sign of an issue, it is still a good idea to let the car mechanics check your vehicle’s shocks.
+If your suspension system isn’t showing any sign of an issue, it is still a good idea to check them.

 What Causes Car Shocks to Go Bad?